Yena Williams has been an online writer for more than 10 years. She loves writing about the process of finding a job.

 Be honest here.
 You're the one that's going to have to travel.
 Give a percentage you're comfortable with.
 Ask about gas reimbursement.

-29. Would you be willing to work overtime? night & weekends?
+29. Would you be willing to work overtime?
+Nights and weekends?

 Be honest here as well, since you'll have to work those hours.